CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_rules.md

 - The listener characterisation (e.g. audiogram).
 - The audio input signals to the car stereo.
 - The metadata for the car noise generator (e.g. the speed).
-- SNR of the Music and the car noise at the hearing aid's microphones.
+- The SNR of the music and the car noise at the hearing aid's microphones.
-- Head rotation in angles.
+- The angle of the listener's head rotation.

 ## 4. Computational restrictions